bengetch/otel-go/README.md

 back to the `entrypoint_service`.
 * `/chainedAsyncA`: Send a random number to the `/chainedAsyncRequest` API for `service_a`, which adds another random number to it. `service_a` then asynchronously calls the `/chainedRequest` API for `service_b`, and immediately returns a success message to the `entrypoint_service`.
-This API demonstrates manual trace propagation, where the trace ID for an incoming request must be extracted and used for a new context.
-The code for this is in the `newContext()` function of `service_a`.
+This API demonstrates **manual** trace propagation, where the trace information for an existing request must be extracted and used within a new context that isn't otherwise bound to its parent.
+The code for constructing new traces in this way is in the `newContext()` function of `service_a`.
 * `/inlineTraceEx`: Send a random number to the `/addNumber` API for `service_a`, which adds another random number to it and returns the result.
 On the `entrypoint_service`, one of two inline spans are created: one if the returned number is less than or equal to 5, and another otherwise.
 This API demonstrates how to manually create traces inside of application code, as opposed to the automatic instrumentation that is used elsewhere in this repository.

-None of them do anything particularly interesting and are only intended to demonstrate various aspects of OTel instrumentation.

-## TODO
-- Write docs on how to configure existing instrumentation (e.g. send telemetry to collector vs service stdout vs noop)